Quickly deanonymize dynamic typing, part 2

 Thankfully, Microsoft has provided some useful helpers that re-establish code completion and debugging when deserializing JSON.

-You can combine Newtonsoft’s Json deserialization, combined with RouteValueCollection
+You can combine Newtonsoft’s Json deserialization, combined with RouteValueCollection in order to deserialize complex

 JSON objects into a static context, which will re-enable intellisense and allow you to easily examince objects through